rue9x/OHRWhatsNewDiscordBot/README.md

 Usage:
 1. Open up bot.py in a text editor of your choice.
-2. Put your discord bot API token in the APP_TOKEN variable (as a string)
+2. Put your discord bot API token in the APP_TOKEN in config.json.
 3. Save.
 4. Tell your bot where to go using Discords bot control panel.
 5. Launch with bot.py